Gabrli/Gabrli/README.md

 I'm 14 years old !

 # 🔔 About me:
-I programming web site, web app and mobile app
+I have been programming web sites, web app and mobile app for two years.

+# 🔫 My targets:
+ - Junior frontend developer
+ - have a better level of English

-#  💾 TECHNOLOGIES:
+#  💾 My frontend skills:

 - HTML
 - CSS